-1. Provide accessible paths of travel.
+- 1. Provide accessible paths of travel. - a.

-- a.
 Toe kicks that are a minimum of 75 mm above the finished ground surface and have colour contrast from the surrounding environment must be provided where the accessible path of travel is intended to be parallel to the water. - b.
 Guards combined with handrails that comply with TADG, Guards (1.1.8) and Handrails (1.1.7), must be provided where the accessible path of travel is intended to be perpendicular to the water. - c.
-Provide a clear turning circle at least 2500 mm where boat mooring occurs on docks. - d.
-Provide a ramp that complies with TADG, Exterior Ramps (1.1.9) and that has a slope not steeper than 1:15 (6.7%) or a gangway.
-See section 13 Gangways.
+Provide a clear turning circle of at least 2500 mm where boat mooring occurs on docks. - 2.
+Provide equipment to enhance safety on docks and piers.
+Safety and lifesaving equipment, such as ladders, ring buoys, and safety hooks, must be provided and safely located outside of the accessible path of travel, but close to the edge. - 3.
+Provide identification of dock edge.
+A colour contrast or a distinctive visual pattern to demarcate the edge that is a minimum of 50 mm must be provided.
+The strip must extend across the entire length of the dock edge except where a guard or handrail is provided as a barrier. - 4.
+Provide shade, shelter, and seating. - a.
+Shade, and shelter that complies with TADG, Obstructions, Protrusions and Overhead Objects (1.1.11), must be provided. - b.
+Seating that complies with TADG, Rest Areas (1.1.5) and Benches and Seats (1.5.1), should be provided, if feasible. - c.
+Shade, shelter, and seating must be provided at viewing areas that are located within proximity to key destinations along docks and piers.